usr2r00t/framework_python/README.md

-This repository will content all my Python scripts & framework for penetration testing in Kali Linux & ParrotOS
+This repository will content all my Python scripts & frameworks for penetration testing in Kali Linux & ParrotOS

+-- Only for teaching --